What is peritonitis?

 When should I call my healthcare provider?

 Peritonitis can cause severe health problems.
 It can be deadly if not treated quickly.
-Call your healthcare provider right away if you have any symptoms of peritonitis.
+Call your healthcare provider right away or get medical attention right away if you have any symptoms of peritonitis.

 Key points about peritonitis